 Ten hours post-op, around 11:00 pm, CVP rose to 22, PA pressures 38/20, urine output dropped to 15-20 cc/hr.
 Concerns were tamponade (requiring surgical re-exploration) vs. RV failure (requiring adjustment of drips or RVAD).
 An ImaCor hTEE probe was inserted for immediate visualization, and revealed tamponade.
 Patient returned to OR for evacuation of clot.
 The ImaCor probe was left in place, since the patient would require routine repeat echo on POD#1 to re-adjust RPM’s under TEE guidance.
 Repeat hTEE imaging led us to increase speed from 8400 RPM to 9000 RPM in stages, improving septal position and optimizing flow (Figure 1).

-Figure 1 (Cineloops above). hTEE-guided speed adjustments.
+Figure 1 (videos). hTEE-guided speed adjustments.
 Note absence of septal shift at final speed of 9000 RPM.

 The ImaCor TEE system provided immediate visualization at a critical point in the immediate postop course, when conventional TEE was not available, and further provided a small indwelling alternative for future echo imaging without the need to re-insert the much larger conventional TEE probe.

 - Mookadam F, Kendall CB, Wong RK, Kalya A, Warsame T, Arabia FA, Lusk J, Moustafa S, Steidley E, Quader N, Chandrasekaran K. Left ventricular assist devices: physiologic assessment using echocardiography for management and optimization.
 Ultrasound Med Biol.
 2012;38:335-45. doi: 10.1016/j.ultrasmedbio.2011.11.009.